highchair/artinruins-com/_property/teste-block.md

 ### Redevelopment

-Architects [StudioMeja](//studiomeja.com/work-3){:target="_blank"} (renamed [SignalWorks](//www.signalworksarchitecture.com/projects/providence-g/){:target="_blank"}) submitted plans and gained approval for a mixed use restaurant and residential use.
-Extensive masonry work will be done to the building and a new glassed-in courtyard will expand the footprint for a 30+ seat restaurant.
+Providence Capital, a real-estate developer led by Vincent Geoffroy, and  Architects [StudioMeja](//studiomeja.com/work-3){:target="_blank"} (renamed & rebranded as [SignalWorks](//www.signalworksarchitecture.com/projects/providence-g/){:target="_blank"}) submitted plans and gained approval for a mixed use restaurant and residential use.
+Extensive masonry work was done to the building and a new glassed-in courtyard will expand the ground- and second-floor footprint for a 30+ seat restaurant.

-We are not completely sure, but we believe the owners/developers took on this renovation at the same time as the nearby Providence G project which converted the former National Grid gas company buildings and the garage for the former Narragansett Hotel.
+Providence Capital took on this renovation at the same time as the nearby Providence G project, which converted the former National Grid gas company buildings and the garage for the former Narragansett Hotel into residential units as well as restaurant and commercial space.
+Providence Capital was also recently awarded $3.5 million to renovate and convert the former Union Trust building into residential.[^1]

+[^1]: RI Commerce Awarded Projects for tax credits, 2016, captured August 25, 2021 from https://commerceri.com/incentives/tax-credits-and-financing/rebuild-rhode-island-tax-credit-providence-capital/

 The redevelopment plan and execution won a Providence Preservation Society (<span class="abbr">PPS</span>) Design Excellence Award in 2017 for the entire Providence G development.
-This building had previously appeared on its [Ten Most Endangered List](//guide.ppsri.org/property/teste-block){:target="_blank"} five years in a row (2007 through 2011).
+The Teste Block building had previously appeared on <span class="abbr">PPS</span>’s [Ten Most Endangered List](//guide.ppsri.org/property/teste-block){:target="_blank"} five years in a row (2007 through 2011).

 Along with the [George C. Arnold]({% link _property/george-arnold.md %}) building on Washington Street, these two buildings represent the narrowest still standing in the city.